Loading...

 HELP US PRESERVE THE BEAUTY OF THE COMOX VALLEY

-Since our formation in 1999, the Comox Valley Land Trust has protected and conserved almost 300 hectares of ecologically significant land and wildlife habitat.
+Since our formation in 1999, the Comox Valley Land Trust has protected and conserved approximately 600 hectares of ecologically significant land and wildlife habitat.
 This success is thanks to the vision and generosity of our donors and partners.
 Your donation to CVLT goes directly to acquiring and protecting the natural wealth of the Comox Valley.

 Go to Top